FAQ's For Getting Started!

 Can I drop in, or do I need to make a reservation?

 You are always welcome to drop into a class whenever you can fit one in.
 To ensure a high-quality instruction experience at Escape to Yoga, all classes have a maximum number of students that will be admitted to the class.
-If you know your favorite class tends to fill up, it is a great idea to reserve your spot in advance.
-Reservations may be cancelled up to 4 hours prior to regular classes, and 48 hours for workshops with no fee or charge.
+If you know your favorite class tends to fill up, or are not sure, it is a great idea to reserve your spot in advance.
+Reservations may be cancelled up to 4 hours prior to regular classes, and 48 hours prior to workshops with no fee or charge.
 Please arrive early, we will hold your spot for you up until 5 minutes before class time.

 Learn more about registration and cancellation policies.

 I have never practiced yoga before.
 Which class should I start with?

 We recommend that most people start out with a Basic Hatha class.
 These classes are challenging, but tailored towards beginners and practitioners who seek a patient, mindful, and accessible approach towards improving overall fitness, mobility, and balance.
 Our Gentle Hatha and Restorative classes are also appropriate for new students.
 They are also ideal for practitioners who are addressing specific physical issues such as arthritis, healing from injury, or lack of recent physical activity.